jadecobra/python_tdd_exercises/source/calculator.rst

        E       AssertionError: None != 1

-  An ``AssertionError`` was the first error we encountered in `How I setup a Test Driven Development Environment <./How I setup a Test Driven Development Environment.rst>`_ after adding a test for failure.
+  An ``AssertionError`` was the first error we encountered in :doc:`How I setup a Test Driven Development Environment` after adding a test for failure.

   It is raised when an assertion is ``False``, since we are using ``self.assertEqual`` it means the two things we provided as inputs are not equal.
 In other words ``calculator.add(0, 1)`` is currently not equal to ``1``.
 Let us update the ``add`` function in ``calculator.py`` so it gives the expected value